vuthanhtung2412/computer-setup/Mac/other_apps_setups/chrome.md

 Ask website questions with `perplexity ai companion` chrome extension.
 Shortcut `Opt + a`

++ I want source highlighting.
+Quote in arc is not working correctly
 + Might be unnecessary since i can just copy the link and put it into chatgpt or gemini.

 ## Pined tabs